Slide 1

 • Amanda Adkins, PharmD; University of Kansas

-• Precepts: Internal Medicine 2
+• Precepts: Management

 • Adrienne Carey, PharmD, BCPS; University of Kansas